w3c/webrtc-svc/explainer.md

 ```

-## Example of discovering the scalabilityModes on a Scalable Forwarding Unit
+## Example of discovering the scalabilityModes on a Scalable Forwarding Unit (SFU)

 ```javascript
 // RTCRtpReceiver.getCapabilities('video').codecs[] returned by